clalil/RPS_Game/README.md

 ## User Stories
 ```
 As a User
-When I visit the page
+In order to play the Rock, Paper, Scissors game
-I want to see my game choices
+I want to be able to choose a weapon

 As a User
-In order to play the game
-I want to be able to pick Paper, Rock or  Scissors

-As a User
-When I play Paper, Rock, Scissors
+When I play the game
 I want to play against a computer

 As a User
-When I pick the same option as the computer
+When I play against the computer
-I want to see 'It's a draw'
+I want to know which one of us won the game

 As a User
-When I pick a different option than the computer
-I want to know which one of us has won the game

-As a User
-In order to know how many times I've beaten the computer
+In order to fully enjoy this game
 I wish to keep track of my wins and losses
 ```